open-cogsci/osdoc/content/pages/manual/stimuli/sound.md

 The SAMPLER plays back a single sound file, typically from the file pool.
 Currently, only `.wav` and `.ogg` files are supported; if you want to use a sound file that has a different format, you can convert it using the free software [Audacity](http://www.audacityteam.org/).

 Sound files are always played back at the sampling rate that is used by the OpenSesame sampler backend.
-If your sample appears to be sped up (high pitch) or slowed down (low pitch), you can adjust the sampling rate of your sound file in a sound editor, or change the sampling rate used by the OpenSesame sampler backend (under 'Show back-end settings and info' in the General tab).
+If your sample appears to be sped up (high pitch) or slowed down (low pitch), you can adjust the sampling rate of your sound file in a sound editor, or change the sampling rate used by the OpenSesame sampler backend (under 'Show backend settings and info' in the General tab).

 The SAMPLER has a few options: